This well-being group meets four times a week and provides a safe space for people with anxiety or mental health issues.

 Please do take the time to read about this introduction to Ventnor Well-Being Café.

-Our well-being group meets three times a week and provides a safe space for people with anxiety or mental health issues.
+Our well-being group meets four times a week and provides a safe space for people with anxiety or mental health issues.

 The group is funded by the Ventnor Town Council, no charges are ever made to members for attendance.
 Fundraising is an undertaking fully decided upon by the group itself.